 We can all do something to combat climate change.
 There are many ways to reduce greenhouse gas emissions at the workplace.
 If a few employees get started or a department makes an effort, in the long term the whole company acts sustainably.
-We have compiled the first steps for you: ideas for how you can save, avoid and compensate energy and resource use in your daily work.
+We have compiled the first steps for you: ideas for how you can save and compensate energy and resource use in your daily work.

 Companies who want a bright future don’t only think about their economic success.
 They also concentrate on sustainability.
 The term as we understand it today dates back to a 1987 report by the UN World Commission on Environment and Development.
 It defines sustainable development as ‘development that meets the needs of the present without compromising the ability of future generations to meet their own needs’.